 Start by knowing the major cons that thieves are running.

-Here are the top 10 scams of 2012, according to the Better Business Bureau:
+Here are the top 10 scams, according to the Better Business Bureau:

 #1: Top Overpayment/Fake Check Scam: Car Ads